-Refer to the tables below and on the next pages for error codes that are generated from the indoor and outdoor units.
-These codes indicate different types of unit failures, assist in self-diagnosis, and are the most common that will manifest themselves on the LEDs.
+Refer to the tables below and on the next page for error codes that are generated from the indoor and outdoor units.
+These codes indicate different types of unit failures, assist in self-diagnosis, are the most common that will manifest through these units.
 Error codes are displayed on indoor unit LEDs, wired remote controllers, the outdoor unit PCB, and through LG Monitoring View (LGMV) diagnostic software.